hjadmz/adaptive-prompt-optimizer/README.md

 - **Zero‑maintenance** — No code or dependencies to update
 - **Future‑proof** — Designed to remain valid across AI generations

-> [!TIP]
-> Use APO as a system prompt or instruction layer.
-> It calibrates itself and assembles an auditable reasoning protocol.

 ## Quick start

 1. Open [`FRAMEWORK.md`](./FRAMEWORK.md)